 Hayling Island section

 Following many years of campaigning by local councils and stakeholders, and having carried out a variety of feasibility studies into various options, we are pleased to announce that Active Travel England has awarded Hampshire County Council £600,000 of funding through the Active Travel Fund (round 4) to upgrade the northern section of the Hayling Billy Trail (from the car park opposite the ‘Applegreen’ garage, southwards to the car park on the shore behind the ‘Esso’ garage).
 This 1.2km section will be resurfaced so that it can become a truly all-weather, all-year route to give walkers, scooters, cyclists and mobility impaired users a more attractive and safer off-road route.
-The scheme will be on site later in 2024.
+This section of work is currently on site, and is expected to be complete in February 2025.
 This page will be used as the project ‘home page’ so keep coming back regularly for updates and news.

-Separately, covering the remainder of the Trail and the route onward to the beach, by the end of 2023 we will have completed a detailed feasibility study, looking at the engineering options for making the Trail a viable part of the Island’s active travel infrastructure.
-The Council is investing £50,000 of CIL funding towards this, together with another £50,000 from the County Council.
+Separately, covering the remainder of the Trail and the route onward to the beach, we have completed a detailed feasibility study, looking at the engineering options for making the Trail a viable part of the Island’s active travel infrastructure.
+The Council invested £50,000 of CIL funding towards this, together with another £50,000 from the County Council.

 Updates from the team